Skip to main content

 What is REINS and why does its data matter?
 REINS stands for Real Estate Information Network System.
 It is a government-designated computer network operated by the Real Estate Information Network for East Japan, a public interest foundation under the Ministry of Land, Infrastructure, Transport and Tourism.
 Licensed real estate agents are required to register property listings through REINS, making it one of the most comprehensive sources of transaction data for the Greater Tokyo Area.

-Have condo prices in Tokyo at new highs?
+Have condo prices in Tokyo hit new highs?
 Yes, on a price-per-square-meter basis.
-The average transaction price per square meter in January 2026 was ¥869,900, which exceeds the September 1990 figure of ¥850,000 per square meter.
-However, the market today is different from the 1990s era.
+The average transaction price per square meter in January 2026 reached ¥869,900, which exceeded the September 1990 figure of ¥850,000 per square meter.
+February’s figure of ¥856,100 dipped slightly but remained above the previous recorded highs.
+The market today is different from the 1990s.
 Current prices are supported by real demand from domestic and international buyers, low interest rates, and genuine supply constraints, rather than speculative lending.

 Are prices rising everywhere in the Tokyo area?
 No. The January 2026 data shows clear differences by location.
 Tokyo’s 23 wards and Kanagawa both saw price increases, but Chiba experienced a 6.5% decline in average transaction price.
 Even within Tokyo, the 23 central wards saw transactions dip slightly while the western Tama region posted a 9.6% increase in deals.
 The market is becoming more selective, with strong demand concentrated in well-connected areas.

 How do interest rate increases affect existing condo prices in Tokyo?
 Rising interest rates increase monthly mortgage payments, which can reduce how much buyers are able to borrow.
-However, the Bank of Japan has taken a gradual approach, and Japanese mortgage rates remain very low by international standards.
-Most analysts do not expect a sudden price drop from rate increases alone.
+However, the Bank of Japan has held rates steady at 0.75% at both its January and March 2026 meetings, and has signaled a gradual approach to any further increases.
+Japanese mortgage rates remain very low by international standards.
+Most analysts expect the next rate increase by October 2026, but the timing depends on wages, inflation, and global risks including the Middle East conflict.
 The combination of limited supply, foreign demand, and a weak yen continues to support prices in major urban areas.

 Is now a good time to buy a condo in Tokyo?
 This depends on individual circumstances.
 The data shows that well-located properties continue to sell quickly and prices have risen steadily for nearly six years.
 Waiting for a major correction has not been a winning strategy in recent years.
 However, buyers should be selective.
 Properties near train stations with good building management tend to hold value, while units with drawbacks are taking longer to sell.
 Buyers should also factor in potential future rate increases when calculating their budget.